Do you still have to file a tax return if you don’t owe any tax?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Under current rules, being late to fill out your self-assessment tax return will mean you are ordered to pay a fine of £100.
+Under current rules, if you did not earn enough money to owe any tax and you are late to file your tax return, you will be ordered to pay a fine of £100.

-However, once the tax return filing is three months late, the fine swells by an extra £10 a day for the next 90 days (up to a maximum of £900) for someone who owes £0 in tax.
+However, once the tax return filing is three months late, the fine swells by an extra £10 a day for the next 90 days (up to a maximum of £900 in addition to the original fine) for someone who owes £0 in tax.

 Once the tax return is six months late, the penalty grows by a further £300.
 After 12 months, £300 more is added to the fine.

-This means that a low-earner who owes nothing to the taxman could be fined £1,600 after 12 months of not acting on the late tax return, with interest added on top.
+The way that late filing fines snowball means that a low-earner who owes nothing to the taxman but does not know or forgets to file a tax return could theoretically be fined up to £1,600 after 12 months of not acting on the late tax return.
+Interest is also added on top.

 Dan Neidle, founder of Tax Policy Associates, called the policy “unjust” and urged the government to act and “stop the most vulnerable in society having their lives made harder by HMRC.”